Adaptive Tuning of Parameterized Traffic Controllers via Multi-Agent Reinforcement Learning

 Traditional approaches, such as fixed-time traffic signal control, determine signal cycles offline to minimize delays under expected traffic conditions.
 These methods are straightforward to implement and maintain, but they lack the ability to respond to fluctuations in traffic demand or to unforeseen disturbances.

 While traditional traffic control methods provide a baseline level of efficiency, their inability to adapt to real-time traffic fluctuations has motivated the development of traffic-responsive strategies.
-Parameterized controllers, which adjust control actions based on observed traffic states, represent a prominent class of such strategies.
+Parameterized controllers, which adjust control inputs such as ramp metering rates or vehicle splitting rates based on observed traffic states, represent a prominent class of such strategies.
 A well-known example is the ALINEA ramp metering controller \cite{papageorgiou1991alinea}, a state feedback method designed to maintain downstream freeway density at a desired level by continuously adjusting the metering rate using real-time measurements.
 Over the years, several enhancements have been proposed to extend its capabilities.
 PI-ALINEA \cite{wang2014local} manages bottlenecks located further downstream, while FF-ALINEA \cite{frejo2018feed} incorporates predictions of congestion evolution.
-Similar concepts have been applied to variable speed limits and urban signal control, with parameterized controllers adjusting green time across signal phases according to queue lengths, vehicle counts, and waiting times.
+Similar concepts have been applied to route guidance \cite{wang2001freeway}, where parameterized controllers regulate vehicle splitting rates based on traffic states such as queue lengths, vehicle densities, and waiting times.

 Although these state feedback controllers are effective in reacting to traffic state changes, their performance critically depends on well-tuned parameters.
 Furthermore, local controllers generally operate independently, limiting their ability to coordinate across a transportation network.